Unleash/unleash-client-java/README.md

 * When the named feature toggle does not exist in `unleash-repo.json`

 ## Bootstrapping
-Unleash supports bootstrapping from a local file where Unleash does not have write access.
+* Unleash supports bootstrapping from a JSON string.
+* Configure your own custom provider implementing the `ToggleBootstrapProvider` interface's single method `String read()` this should return a JSON string in the same format returned from `/api/client/features`
+* Example bootstrap files can be found in the json files located in [src/test/resources](src/test/resources)
-Useful for applications deployed to ephemeral containers (docker) or more locked down file systems where Unleash's need to write back to the backup file is not desired.
+* Our assumption is this can be use for applications deployed to ephemeral containers or more locked down file systems where Unleash's need to write the backup file is not desireable or possible.

+### Provided Bootstrappers
+* Unleash comes configured with a `ToggleBootstrapFileProvider` which implements the `ToggleBootstrapProvider` interface.
+* It is the default implementation used if not overridden via the `setToggleBootstrapProvider` on UnleashConfig.

-Configure using
+#### Configure ToggleBootstrapFileProvider
-* `UNLEASH_BOOTSTRAP_FILE` - path to file in toggle json format as defined by the Unleash servers `/api/client/features` endpoint
-* `UNLEASH_BOOTSRAP_FILE_CHECKSUM`
-   - If you want to make sure that unleash loads the file you send in, pass in the `sha256` checksum of the file you want Unleash to load
-   - If this is set and the file checksum and the passed in checksum does not match Unleash will refuse to load the backup file
+* The `ToggleBootstrapFileProvider` reads the file located at the path defined by the `UNLEASH_BOOTSTRAP_FILE` environment variable.
+* It supports both `classpath:` paths and absolute file paths.

 ## Unit testing
 You might want to control the state of the toggles during unit-testing.